laroche/arm-devel-infrastructure/vmdb2-debian/README.md

 Linux machine.

 Normally the SD-card or USB-sticks are named devices like /dev/sdX.
-Make sure you really find the correct device and not overwrite your harddisk or other devices.
+Make sure you really find the correct device and not overwrite your hard disk or other devices.
 Check the size of the device and check your syslog messages that show up on connecting the device to your Linux machine.